jon-harper/OmniBox/docs/assembly_v2/mcu.md

 </figure>

 !!! important
-    Smaller boards with symmetric screw holes can be mounted in either direction.

     Larger trays (e.g. BIGTREETECH Octopus or Manta M8P) will only fit in the case if the board is oriented one way, as the trays are not symmetrical.
-If you have a large board, test which orientation is correct before securing the MCU.
+If you have a large MCU board, check which direction fits in the case before securing the MCU to the tray.

 <figure markdown>
   [![illustration][mcu2]{width="480"}][mcu2]